 This training module is geared primarily to Venturing youth that are elected into positions as officers within their Venturing crew, but it can also be used by adult leaders to learn the duties of the officers in the crew.
 This course is very useful for youth officers to fully understand their roles and responsibilities as it relates to Crew Officers Briefings and Seminars.
 This course will help the youth develop an annual plan of activities for the crew, as well as acquiring leadership and team-building skills.
 Estimated time to complete: 45 minutes.

-The Boy Scouts of America continues to provide opportunities for youth to develop and improve their leadership skills beyond the experiences in their local units.
-Click here to find out more about what courses may be of the most benefit to you.
+The Boy Scouts of America provides opportunities for youth to develop and improve their leadership skills in the unit, in the local council, and at national training centers.
+Click here to find out more about what leadership courses would be of the most benefit to you or your youth.

 National Youth Leadership Training is an exciting, action-packed program designed for councils to provide youth members with leadership skills and experience they can use in their home troops.